Batwoman Season 2: First Look At The New Batwoman In Costume

 The CW has been all over the superhero beat for years, and one of their most recent additions is the Ruby Rose-starring Batwoman, which debuted in 2019 and aired its season one finale in 2020.
 The CW ordered Batwoman season 2 in January or 2020 without waiting for the finish, so another season should be a sure thing.

-The Original Batwoman
+The New Batwoman

 Ruby Rose starred in Batwoman season 1 as Kate Kane.
 She’s a woman who, after her wealthy cousin Bruce Wayne and his alter-ego Batman disappear, takes up his cowl and crime-fighting ways.
-With plenty of room to develop, Batwoman has a solid foundation on which to build.
+With plenty of room to develop, Batwoman season 2 has a solid foundation on which to build.
 Fun and adventurous, it also features the first openly gay superhero to lead a major series.

 However, at the conclusion of season 1 Ruby Rose announced that she’s quitting the show and won’t be back for Batwoman season 2.
 Here’s her announcement…

 “I have made the very difficult decision to not return to Batwoman next season.
 This was not a decision I made lightly as I have the utmost respect for the cast, crew and everyone involved with the show in both Vancouver and in Los Angeles.
 I am beyond appreciative to Greg Berlanti, Sarah Schechter and Caroline Dries for not only giving me this incredible opportunity, but for welcoming me into the DC universe they have so beautifully created.
 Thank you Peter Roth and Mark Pedowitz and the teams at Warner Bros. and The CW who put so much into the show and always believed in me.
 Thank you to everyone who made season one a success — I am truly grateful.“– -Ruby Rose